readingcapital/readingcapital.github.io/volume-1/index.md

 The effect of capitalist application of machinery is detrimental to workers.
-The machine makes workers redundant, which is not a reason to rejoice but means poverty for those workers.
+The machine makes workers redundant, which is not a reason to rejoice but means greater poverty for those workers.
 The machine appears as the opponent of the worker.

 #### The Revolutionary Impact of Large-Scale Industry on Manufacture, Handicrafts and Domestic Industry ####